-Box 6 - Medicare tax withheld.
+- Box 6 Medicare tax withheld.
 Enter the total employee Medicare tax (not the ministry's share) withheld or paid by the ministry for the employee.
 The amount shown must equal 1.45% of the amount in Box 5.
-Box 6 should be blank for qualified ministers.

-Box 9 - Advance EIC payment.
-Show the total paid to the employee as advance earned income credit payments.

-Box 10 - Dependent care benefits.
-Show the total amount of dependent care benefits under Section 129 paid or incurred by the organization for the employee, including any amount over the \$5,000 exclusion.
-Also include in Box 1, Box 3, and Box 5 any amount over the \$5,000 exclusion.

-Box 11 - Nonqualified plans.
+Box 6 should be blank for qualified ministers. - Box 9 Advance EIC payment.
+Show the total paid to the employee as advance earned income credit payments. - Box 10 Dependent care benefits.
+Show the total amount of dependent care benefits under Section 129 paid or incurred by the organization for the employee, including any amount over the \$10,500 exclusion (limit increased by COVID-relief legislation).
+Also include in Box 1, Box 3, and Box 5 any amount over the \$10,500 exclusion. - Box 11 Nonqualified plans.
 Enter the total amount of distributions to the employee from a nonqualified deferred compensation plan.
 Nonqualified plans do not include a tax-sheltered annuity or a "Rabbi Trust."
-Include an amount in Box 11 only if it is also includible in Box 1 or Boxes 3 and 5.

-Box 12 - Additional entries.
-The following items are most frequently inserted in Box 12 by churches and other nonprofit organizations:

-- C If the organization provided the employee more than \$50,000 of group-term life insurance, show the cost of the premiums for coverage over \$50,000.
+Include an amount in Box 11 only if it is also includible in Box 1 or Boxes 3 and 5. - Box 12 Additional entries.
+The following items are most frequently inserted in Box 12 by churches and other nonprofit organizations: - C If the organization provided the employee more than \$50,000 of group-term life insurance, show the cost of the premiums for coverage over \$50,000.
 Also include the amount in Box 1 (also in Boxes 3 and 5 if a lay employee). - DD Cost of employer-provided health coverage.
 This data is required for employers issuing Form W-2 to 250 or more employees. - E Section 403(b) voluntary salary deferrals are shown in Box 12 with code E for pre-tax amounts and code BB for Roth amounts.
 This amount would not be included in Box 1 for either ministers or lay employees.
 This amount would be included in Boxes 3 and 5 for a lay employee. - L Generally, payments made under an accountable plan are excluded from the employee's gross income and are not required to be reported on Form W-2.
 But if the organization pays a per diem or mileage rate, and the amount paid exceeds any amount substantiated under IRS rules, wages must be reported on Form W-2, (the amount in excess of the amount substantiated).
 Report the amount substantiated